norm/whatnext/tasks.md

 # version 0.3 - new statuses

-- [ ] decide upon and implement "in progress"
+- [X] decide upon and implement "in progress"
-- [ ] decide upon and implement "cancelled"
+- [X] decide upon and implement "cancelled"
-- [ ] decide upon and implement "blocked"
+- [X] decide upon and implement "blocked"
-- [ ] warnings for unknown formats
+- [X] warnings for unknown formats
+- [X] filter on incomplete
+- [X] filter on in progress
+- [X] filter on cancelled
+- [X] filter on blocked
+- [X] filter on complete
+- [X] summarise individual states, but not combos

 # version 0.4 - priorities